Austin Riley Preview, Player Props: Braves vs. Cubs

-On Wednesday, Austin Riley (.417 on-base percentage in past 10 games, 71 points above season-long percentage) and the Atlanta Braves face the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
-First pitch is at 7:20 PM ET.
+The Atlanta Braves, including Austin Riley (.404 on-base percentage in past 10 games, 59 points above season-long percentage), battle starting pitcher Marcus Stroman and the Chicago Cubs at Truist Park, Thursday at 7:20 PM ET.

-He had a hitless performance in his most recent game (0-for-3) against the Cubs.
+He had a hitless performance in his previous game (0-for-3) against the Cubs.

 Sportsbook Promo Codes